enkidevs/curriculum/git/workflow/staging-i/use-short-status-to-make-output-more-compact.md

 A   CONTRIBUTING
 ??  emoji.png
 ```
 `M` means that the file has been modified.
-If the `M` letter is in the right hand column it has not been staged, if it is in the left hand column it has been.
+If the `M` letter is in the right hand column, it has not been staged, if it is in the left hand column it has been.

 `??` means that a new file has been created and is not yet tracked.